SPiercer/yallaDelivery-backend/README.md

 ## Todo

+### Authentication

+- [ ] don't allow to change the password if the old password is the same as the new one

 - [ ] Add profile update functionality for every user type
 - [ ] Allow admin to add other users and its corresponding roles